top of page

 Sound as a Tool for Awakening

 The goal of yoga is not just flexibility or calm—it’s transformation.
-All yoga ultimately aims to raise our consciousness and awaken our full potential.
-Mantra—the science of sound—is one of the most direct, accessible, and ancient tools to support that.
+All yoga, especially mantras in yoga, ultimately aims to raise our consciousness and awaken our full potential.
+Mantra—the science of sound—is one of the most direct tools, and Kundalini Yoga mantras are central to this practice.

 In Kundalini Yoga, mantra plays a central role.
 It’s used in meditations, as part of kriyas (sequences), or on its own—repeated silently, whispered, spoken aloud, or chanted in rhythm with the breath.